 - 1. Regular tournament for KidSize (4 vs. 4), - 2.
-Regular tournament for AdultSize (2 vs. 2), - 3.
+Regular tournament for AdultSize (2 vs. 2)(3 vs. 3), - 3.
 Drop-In games for KidSize and AdultSize (physical competition only) - 4.
 Technical challenges (physical competition only).

-While teams do require only 1 robot to participate to the Drop-In, they need to present a full roster of robots for the soccer games8.
+While teams do require only 1 robot to participate to the Drop-In, they need to present a full roster of robots for the soccer games.
 During robot inspection, teams have to announce how many robots they can provide.